akapila011/DNS-Server/README.md

-# My project's README
+# DNS Server
 <img src="https://hide.me/resources/156/images/no-dns-icon@2x.png" width="100" height="100">

-A Domain Name Server that allows you to generate your very own domain names to specified IP addresses.
+A Domain Name Server that allows you to use your own domain name IP address mappings.
 This could be used within private networks to simplify sharing of resources within the network.

 The application requires Python 3.x to run (tested with version 3.6).